-In California, dog bite victims can sometimes recover punitive damages if it can be shown that the person responsible for the animal acted with oppression, fraud or malice.
+In California, for dog bite victims to recover punitive damages they must show that the person responsible for the animal acted with oppression, fraud or malice.

 The plaintiff has to prove this with clear and convincing evidence.
 Punitive damages are meant to punish the defendant for heinous acts in order to deter them in the future.

 Are punitive damages available in California dog bite cases?